agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

 MY_COLLECTION.remove(1).everywhere(); // Remove Item from Collection
 MY_COLLECTION.persist(); // Persists Collection Value into a Storage
 ```
-If you want to find out more about the Collection's specific methods, check out the [Methods](./Methods.md) docs.
+If you want to find out more about the Collection's specific methods, check out the [Methods](./Methods.md) Section.
 Most methods we use to modify, mutate and access the Collection are chainable.
 ```ts
 MY_COLLECTION.collect({id: 1, name: "jeff"}).persist().removeGroup('myGroup').reset();